iacobDelia/SEAP-data-collection/README.md

 No personal information or contact info was collected.

 ## Notes
-- There is also a field ```noticeAwardCriteriaList``` that the script doesn't save.
+- There is also a field ```noticeAwardCriteriaList``` for each lot that the script doesn't save.
 It contains the weights of the reasons for choosing a bidder.
 For example:
     - Price: 60%
     - Warranty: 20%
     - Quality: 20%

+  I chose not to include them because of the high variance in terminology that wouldn't be helpful for group-based analysis.
+Instead, I only went with ```sysAwardCriteriaType```, which has more standardized values.

 - There are instances of an association of companies winning a single contract, the script only saves the leader

 - Contractors that show up as individuals don't have a CUI.
-For them, I used ```I_noticeEntityAddressId``` as a fallback primary key, and added an ```isIndividual``` column
+For them, I used ```I_{noticeEntityAddressId}``` as a fallback primary key, and added an ```isIndividual``` column to the contractors table.

 This is a tool for data collection.
 Users are responsible for following the Terms and Conditions of the SEAP/SICAP platform.